adamthiede/signal-desktop-builder/README.md

 # Signal Desktop Builder
-This project allows building Signal Desktop for Debian 12 on ARM64.
+This project allows building Signal Desktop for Debian 12 on ARM64 and AMD64.
 It is currently a work in progress, with the goal of building a flatpak which provides Signal Desktop.